arpitbbhayani/articles/blogs/python-iterable-integers.md

 };
 ```

-This `NULL` value for `tp_iter` makes `int` object not iterable and hence if this slot was occupied by a function pointer with the aforementioned signature, this could well make any integer iterable.
+This `NULL` value for `tp_iter` makes `int` object not iterable and hence if this slot was occupied by an appropriate function pointer with the aforementioned signature, this could well make any integer iterable.

 # Implementing `long_iter`